hapax/hapax.github.io/assets/simple-physics.md

 $$

 where $\mu$ is the viscosity.
-(There are subtleties here since you might expect the terminal velocity to only work in the up-down direction, but once again equilibrium is the answer.
-We ask you to take this on faith, and leave the details to the textbooks!)
+You might expect the terminal velocity to apply in the up-down direction, but in a thin slice, the gas can't tell there is a height difference and velocities are the same in every direction!
 Putting it all together, we predict a diffusion coefficient

 $$